-The Ethics Panel carries responsibility for administering ACAT's Concerns and Complaints Procedure, conducting investigations and maintaining and reporting upon ethical standards in the practice of CAT.
+The Ethics Committee carries responsibility for administering ACAT's Concerns and Complaints Procedure, conducting investigations and maintaining and reporting upon ethical standards in the practice of CAT.

-It is composed of experienced accredited ACAT members and Lay Members.
-The Chair of the Panel is a Lay Member.
+It is composed of experienced accredited ACAT members and Lay Members; a Lay Chair of Ethics and a Clinical Chair of Ethics.

-The Role of the Chair of the Ethics Panel is defined as such:
+The Role of the Chairs of the Ethics Committee is defined as such:

 In consultation with the Chair of ACAT and with the help of ACAT Administration, to administer and co-ordinate the ACAT Code of Ethics and the Concerns and Complaints Procedure including: